terminusdb/terminusdb/README.md

 For all users, we recommend our [Quickstart](https://github.com/terminusdb/terminus-quickstart) installer.

 Follow the instructions there.
-If you choose to run the Docker image directly, please not that the default password is "root" (without the double quotes) and that you should change it in a production environment.
+If you choose to run the Docker image directly, please not that the default username is "admin" and the password is "root" (without the double quotes) and that you should change it in a production environment.

 ### Building from source